Stay Up to Date with the Latest Happenings

 “This is one of the great benefits of a 529 plan,” Miller said.
 “It’s not too late to open or contribution to your 529 account and earn a potential tax advantage.”

 In addition, The OCSP is offering another incentive to current and future college savers.
 From Jan.
 22-26, OCSP will hold the Seasons of Savings: Resolve to Save Giveaway on its Facebook page.
 One entrant in the giveaway will be selected at random to receive a prize of $529 toward an OCSP account.
 There is no purchase necessary to win, and full details can be found beginning Jan.
 22 on the OCSP Facebook page.

 Consider the investment objectives, risks, charges and expenses before investing in the Oklahoma College Savings Plan.
 Please visit www.ok4saving.org or call toll-free 1-877-654-7284 for a Plan Disclosure Booklet containing this and more information.
 Read it carefully.

-Check with your home state to learn if it offers tax or other benefits for investing in its own 529 plan.
+Check with your home state to learn if it offers tax or other benefits such as financial aid, scholarships and protection from creditors for investing in its own 529 plan.
 Investments in the Plan are neither insured nor guaranteed and there is the risk of investment loss.